 - A relative or other person whom the sponsor has lawfully claimed as a dependent on the sponsor’s most recent Federal income tax return even if that person does not live at the same residence as the sponsor;

 - The intending immigrant, in certain circumstances.
 (Detail please See “How Can the Intending Immigrant Be Considered a Household Member?” on the instruction page of this form)

 Who May Use Form I-864EZ?
 I-864EZ (Affidavit of Support for Cases Meeting Specific Criteria) is a shorter version of Form I-864 designed for cases that meet certain criteria.

 You may use Form I-864EZ IF ALL the following conditions apply:

-You are the person who filed or is filing the Form I-130, Petition for Alien Relative, for a relative being sponsored;
+- You are the person who filed or is filing the Form I-130, Petition for Noncitizen Relative, for a relative being sponsored;

 Frequently Asked Questions: